 Ice Miller LLP

-Philip is a senior partner in Ice Miller’s litigation and intellectual property group.
+Philip is Senior Counsel at Ice Miller.
 He joined Ice Miller in 1978 after graduating with honors from Harvard Law School where he was a member of the board of student advisors.
 He is also an honors graduate of Stanford University, with a Bachelor’s degree in history.

-Philip also serves on the board of the Indianapolis Legal Aid Society, and is a member of the Indiana Commission to Expand Access to Civil Legal Services.
-Additionally, he is a former board member of the Mapleton Fall Creek Community Development Corporation.
+Philip also serves on the board of the Indianapolis Legal Aid Society and he is a former board member of the Mapleton Fall Creek Community Development Corporation.

 Darlisa E. Davis, Treasurer